 Students who graduate from the Department of Art and Art History will be able to:

-Studio art students master distinct processes, an understanding of the principles of design, a familiarity with art history, and sensitivity to expression in visual languages, and strategies for developing strong visual communication skills.
+Studio art students master distinct processes, an understanding of the principles of design, a familiarity with art history, sensitivity to expression, and strong visual communication skills.
 They also form the ability to synthesize formal and conceptual issues and develop an understanding of how visual art relates to contemporary culture.
 The studio areas are well equipped for an institution of our size.
 Areas of concentration include ceramics, painting, printmaking, and sculpture.
 In addition to instruction from the regular staff, a number of visiting artists are brought to the campus each year to lecture and work with students.
 Studio classes average 15 students per class, providing opportunities for close relationships between faculty and students.
 The studio faculty are all are exhibiting artists, showing their works in national and international exhibitions as well as in regional and local shows.

 Art history majors develop an understanding of the trajectory of multiple art historical periods and cultivate skills in analyzing artworks from a wide range of cultures and from various methodological approaches.
 Students are also introduced to the historiography of the discipline and fundamental methods of analyzing art.
 Written work culminates in the presentation of a capstone paper that demonstrates the student’s ability to apply methods of research and analysis.
 Courses in art history cover the surveys of Western and Asian art, with upper-division (300-400 level) studies in Ancient, Medieval, Renaissance and Baroque, 19th and 20th Century European and American art, Mexican, Chinese, and Japanese art, and Asian calligraphy.
 Sophomore-level standing or consent of instructor is required for 300-level courses.
 The art history faculty present their research at national and international conferences and publish their work in scholarly journals and books.